-Outside the context of the box, Freshly provides a free 15-minute consultation with one of its "Wellness Experts," with the caveat that, although these folks "are more than happy to discuss your dietary needs...they are not healthcare professionals and cannot provide specific nutrition or medical advice."
+Outside the context of the box, Freshly provides a consultation with one of its "Menu Experts," with the caveat that, although these folks are more than happy to discuss your dietary needs they "are not healthcare providers and are unable to provide medical advice."

 Both companies have mobile apps, and both have blogs featuring health and lifestyle tips.
 If you like, Freshly's app can push a weekly notification with a health tip, as well as a weekly reminder to choose your upcoming menu.

 At the end of the day, supporting materials are not a critical part of either service, so we'll call this a draw.

 Freshly vs. Snap Kitchen: Types of Diets Served

 Both services cater to people on a gluten-free diet.
 Snap Kitchen is totally gluten-free.
 Freshly is mostly gluten-free, but as of December 2022, some of Freshly's meals contain gluten.

 Neither service is particularly suitable for vegetarians or vegans, but Freshly does have a few such options, while Snap Kitchen has none.

 Both services have dairy-free and soy-free meals, but only Snap Kitchen makes them easy to find with its menu-sorting filter.
 Additionally, Snap Kitchen tags meals with nut-free and egg-free labels, while Freshly does not.